The Service Pledge

 Breast Cancer Now's Service Pledge 2022/2023 has been jointly sponsored by Eli Lilly and Company Limited and Roche Products Ltd. Breast Cancer Now's Service Pledge 2023/2024 has been jointly sponsored by Novartis Pharmaceuticals UK Limited.
 Lilly, Roche and Novartis have not had any control or involvement in this programme.

-The stages of the Service Pledge
+What are the stages of the Service Pledge?

 How are patients involved?

+The Service Pledge actively involves local patients at each breast cancer service to develop a more complete understanding of the challenges and opportunities to improve treatment and care.
 Patients can use their experience of breast cancer as an empowering way to help improve the services others will receive in the future.

+As well as working with local patients, we recruit patient advocates, who are trained volunteers with a personal experience of breast cancer.
 They play a key role in the Service Pledge, helping to support patient involvement and provide an expert sounding board.

 How do we work with healthcare professionals?

+Through the Service Pledge, healthcare professionals can share their experiences.
 Combined with patients’ feedback, this provides a deep, broad understanding of how to improve the services teams provide and helps do the best for patients.

 We provide support throughout the process – sharing expert insight, streamlining the process and keeping healthcare professionals motivated, so that services get as much out of it as possible.